Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Conclusion and Future Work

-In this paper, we conduct a review of the microorganism image analysis based on classical and deep neural networks.
-A total of 96 papers are collected and reviewed in this paper.
-In Sec.~\ref{intro}, we first introduce the background of microorganism image analysis based on artificial neural networks and the motivation of this review paper and then provide the process of literature collection and the organization of this paper.
-In Sec.~\ref{ANN}, we introduce the development trend of artificial neural networks.
-We divide the development process of neural networks into three stages.
-The first stage is from the proposal of perceptron to the proposal of XOR problem; the second stage is from the proposal of Hopfield network and the solution of XOR problem to the widely use of SVM.
-The third stage is from the proposal of DBN and AlexNet to present.
-Besides, we introduce some representative networks related to subsequent analysis in this section, including perceptron, VGGNet, Inception series, ResNet, U-Net, and YOLO.
+In this paper, we conduct a review of the MIA based on classical and deep neural networks.
+A total of 95 papers are collected and reviewed in this paper.
+In Sec.~\ref{intro}, the background of MIA based on ANNs, motivation of this paper, literature collection process, and organization of this paper are introduced.
+In Sec.~\ref{ANN}, the development trend of ANNs and some representative networks, including MLP, VGGNet, Inception, ResNet, U-Net, and YOLO, are presented.
+Sec.~\ref{CNN} introduces the MIA based on classical neural networks.
+Related papers are summarized according to their applied tasks.
+Besides, a table summarized the characteristics of related papers is provided in the end.
+In Sec.~\ref{DNN}, the MIA based on the deep neural network is introduced from the perspectives of different tasks.
+The summary table of related papers is presented at the end of this section.
+Sec.~\ref{MA} provides analysis and statistics of methods used in MIA tasks based on classical and deep neural networks and discusses the potential development directions from the perspectives of fusion of existing methods, characteristics of datasets, and advanced methods in other fields.

-In Sec.~\ref{CNN}, we introduce the microorganism image analysis based on the classical neural network.
-We introduce this section from the perspectives of classification, counting, segmentation, and feature extraction.
-In the end, we provide a table that summarizes the characteristics of all the related papers in this section.
-In Sec.~\ref{DNN}, we also introduce the microorganism microscopic image analysis based on the deep neural network from the perspectives of different tasks, including classification, segmentation, detection, counting, feature extraction, and data augmentation.
-We also provide a summary table at the end of this section.

-In Sec.~\ref{MA}, we make statistics of microorganism image analysis based on classical neural networks and deep neural networks, respectively.
-We find that the most widely used network in the classical methods is MLP, the most widely used network in the deep methods is CNN (including some self-designed networks), and the top five widely used public networks are AlexNet, VGGNet, Inception, ResNet, and U-Net.
-Besides, the transfer learning technique is also widely used in microorganism image analysis based on deep neural networks.
-At the end of this section, we discuss the potential development directions from the perspectives of fusion of existing methods, characteristics of datasets, and advanced methods in other fields.
+Through the summary of MIA methods in this review, it can be found that this review does not have a dataset summary part.
+This is because most of the datasets used in related research are private data, making there no unified standard dataset for evaluating different MIA methods.
+Our group has been developing open-access microorganism image datasets for several years to address this limitation.
+Recently, several open-access microorganism image datasets have been released by our group, including EMDS-6~\cite{miamia-2021-EMDS6,Zhao-2022-ACSD}, EMDS-7~\cite{yang-2021-EMDS7}, and a SARS-CoV-2 (COVID-19) microscopic image dataset~\cite{Li-2020-ASMI}.
+In the future, developing more open-access microorganism image datasets and practical MIA algorithms based on ANNs is significant.